Gokul-S-Kumar/Hospital_detection_from_aerial_images/README.md

 - **models**: The final model weights.
 - **notebooks**: Jupyter notebooks used for data visualization and other purposes.
 - **src**: All the python scripts associated with the project.
+- **inference**: Contains the geotiff infra maps, tile numbers containing infrastructure, images used for inference & predictions in .npz and geojson format.